Sp0Xik/asuswrt-merlin-amnezia-ui/README.md

 - Entware (auto-installed if missing)

 ## Troubleshooting
 - If the menu button doesn’t appear, your firmware skin may use different markup.
-Adjust sed selector in addons/amneziaui/amnezia-ui (search for VPNMenu) accordingly.
+Adjust selectors in addons/amneziaui/amnezia-ui accordingly.
 - Check logs: /tmp/amneziaui.log
 - Ensure /jffs/.asusrouter exists